finagle29/DBSP_DRP/paper/paper.md

 pipeline: Andy Tzanidakis, Lin Yan, Aishwarya Dahiwale, Yuhan Yao, Yashvi Sharma, and Igor Andreoni.

-MSR is extremely grateful to the welcoming, friendly, and helpful team of developers on the PypeIt team, without whom this package would not exist.
+M.S.M.-S. is extremely grateful to the welcoming, friendly, and helpful team of developers on the PypeIt team, without whom this package would not exist.

 This research made use of Astropy,[^2] a community-developed core Python